 As you can imagine from the name, these servers are very much based on the battle royale format as laid out by the Hunger Games books/films, right down to all of you starting off next to each other around a cornucopia filled with high-tier loot.
 The maps are small, the loot is frequent, and the combat is, well, Minecraft.
 Of course, combat in Minecraft nowadays is very different to my time, with shields and attack speeds and all that jazz.
 But still, Minecraft has a much higher skill ceiling, and much more competitive PvP potential, than you might have thought.
 If you're interested in giving a completely different style of battle royale a go, you might want to consider logging into one of these Hunger Games servers and seeing how you get on.
 It might surprise you how intense and enjoyable a match can be.

 For many, PUBG is where the battle royale genre truly began.
-The first major standalone BR to become available, PUBG is still enjoyed by many hundreds of thousands of players every single day.
-Its popularity is what prompted the subsequent rise of Fortnite and many other battle royales, and for that it will forever command a certain respect.
+The first major standalone BR to be available, PUBG is still enjoyed by thousands of players every day.
+Its popularity is what prompted the rise of Fortnite and many other battle royales, and for that it will forever command a certain respect.

 Games of PUBG are much slower-paced than Fortnite, with far more of an emphasis on realism.
 There's no building, no hitscan, no potions or launch pads.
 It's a very grounded and more mature experience, despite also featuring some of the silliest moments of any battle royale I've played thanks to its (at times) famously janky physics and collisions.
 This is the go-to battle royale for those who can't get into Fortnite because they don't like the building, or because it's too vibrant or busy or cartoonish.
 In many ways PUBG's much larger maps, extended matches, and shorter time-to-kill generate more dramatic and tense anecdotes than Fortnite's much more focused and action-packed matches.